Insurance Adjusters are not on Your Side

 Of all the unscrupulous tactics employed by insurance companies and adjusters alike, this one is the worst and most egregious.
 Discouraging an injured party from seeking the advice of an attorney is a huge red flag.
 Remarks like this usually mean there is something they are trying to hide.
 Adjusters know that involving an attorney in the claim will likely result in a much higher payout to the injured party.

 As a result, the Claims Adjuster will have failed in their task of limiting the payout on said claim.
 You may also be told by an Adjuster that the lawyer will take all of your money and you will net more without the involvement of an attorney.
 This is also a falsehood.
 Unrepresented parties generally walk away with far less that they would net even after paying attorney’s fees.
+This would especially be true on behalf of a business during the current covid-19 pandemic in regards to business insurance.
+For more information speak with a covid-19 business interruption insurance attorney to discuss your policy.

-Seek an Experienced Car Accident Attorney
+Seek an Insurance Accident Attorney

 Contact our office today for a free case evaluation and consultation: 727-451-6900.
 We handle claims throughout the Tampa Bay are and specifically in the cities of St. Petersburg, Clearwater, Tampa, Pinellas Park, St. Petersburg Beach, Kenneth City, Pinellas Park, Belleair, Seminole, Dunedin, Palm Harbor, Clearwater Beach, Ozona, Safety Harbor, Bradenton and Sarasota.